 Question of the Day: When Should I Overseed My Lawn?

-If you haven’t over-seeded your lawn this fall, today is better than tomorrow and tomorrow is better than next week.
-In fall, days get shorter and night time temperatures drop.
+If you haven’t over-seeded your lawn this September, today is better than tomorrow and tomorrow is better than next week.
+As fall approaches, days get shorter and night time temperatures drop.
 Crabgrass, foxtail, and annual grassy weeds turn yellow and shrivel leaving room for turf seed to germinate in cooling soils.
-Fall over-seeding helps thicken existing turf eliminating bare spots.
+September over-seeding helps thicken existing turf eliminating bare spots.
 Next spring, if no bare spots, there will be no weeds.

 Mother Nature has it figured out, after 2 millions years of over-seeding the prairies; we follow her recipe.
 In their natural growth cycle, grass plants form seed heads and re-seed themselves.
 Regular mowing eliminates the seed head.
 Mimic Mother Nature by re-seeding in fall.
 Over-seeding will introduce youthful vigor and genetic diversity in existing turf.
 The strongest plants survive and carry on the integrity of the stand.
 Over-seeding with improved varieties of grass seed will create better quality turf for the future.